jsilll/codfish/README.md

 Building and Installation
 ===

-Currently Chess-Engine is meant to be built only for Unix systems (although it may be built for other target platforms with little to no effort).
+Codfish is meant to be built only for Unix systems (although it may be built for other target platforms with little to no effort).

 To compile the source code and the unit tests into their respective binaries:
 ```